DaveTheCredible/David-McGee.xyz/content/Humor/All the Blood Drained from the Young Man's Face.md

 She was caught.

-She was rejecting Jehovah because she'd prefer to stay alive.
+She was rejecting Jehovah because she didn't want to die.

 ---

-"You're raising all of these objections because you're sleeping with your girlfriend.
-Am I right?"
+"You're raising all of these objections because you want to keep your foreskin.
+Am I right?

-Both the eyes rolled in the young man's face.
+All the blood drained from the young man's face.

+He was caught.

-He was pissed.
+He was rejecting Allah because he didn't like Allah's morality.

-"Frank, we've been through this.
-I'm still asexual."
+---